baseonballs/mpower-sitedocs/site-docs/mathematics/a1/eqs/quadratics/assessments/quadratics.md

 1. How do you factor a perfect trinomial?
 Click [here](assessment.01.md) for examples.
 2. What is a perfect square trinomial?
 3. What is a perferect square binomial? give an example?
+4. How do you find the square of a binomial?

 ### Algebraic Identities